Showing posts with label Memoirs. Show all posts

 I been a long-time fan of Alton Brown and his goofy, informative cooking shows such as Good Eats (16 seasons) and Iron Chef America (13 seasons).
 These television entertainments provided even non-cooks like me an entertaining introduction to the wonders and science behind preparing delicious food.

-It is not a book of recipe, although he does share his Horcrux meal (something that contains a part of him), the perfect martini (stirred, not shaken), and a few other tips on meal preparation and tools.
+It is not a book of recipes, although he does share his Horcrux meal (something that contains a part of him), the perfect martini (stirred, not shaken), and a few other tips on meal preparation and tools.
 And believe me, he has strong opinions.
-It is not a How-To book, but more of a collection of his rambling thoughts
+It is not a How-To book, but more of a collection of his rambling thoughts.

 Here's a sample from inside his brain: